Anthony Davis has 39 and Lakers rout the Blazers 136-113. - WHIZ News

 A pair of free throws from CJ McCollum pulled Portland within 13 points in the third quarter, but the Blazers were never able to close to within single digits.

+Lillard got the team together before the start of the fourth quarter.

+“I just told them we’re up against it.
+We’re playing against a good team, we haven’t had a great night, we’re not getting anything, you know no calls for us, nothing is going in our favor, not getting the benefit of the doubt in those situations,” Lillard said.
+“So we’re just going to have to get more aggressive.
+We’re getting called for every touch anyway, so we might as well get physical, get aggressive and live with whatever happens, give ourselves a chance.”

-It was the first of three meetings between the two teams this season.
-Last year the teams split the series 2-2.
+It was the first of three meetings between the teams this season.

 TIP-INS